tpluscode/tpluscode.github.io/source/_posts/2016-04-30-hypermedia-driven-ui.markdown

 ```

 See the `<object-view>` used again for `person.avatar`?
 This way it would be possible to create composable user interface
 with specialized building blocks.
-Here's how a template for `schema:ImageObject` can be defined using [jsOnlyLightbox][lightbox]
+Here's how a template for `schema:ImageObject` can be rendered as a kind of a lightbox
 (example :two:):

 ``` html